 Service user

-Definition of service user (based on Wallcraft 2003)
+Definition of service user (taken from Wallcraft 2003)

 A service user is someone who is receiving or using (or has received or used) primary or secondary mental health care services.

-The term ‘service user’ or ‘user’ is often seen as referring to those who use mental health services and are more concerned with service reform and improvement than with radical challenge.
+The term ‘service user’ or ‘user’ may be seen as referring to those who use mental health services and are more concerned with service reform and improvement than with radical challenge.

 However, some people strongly dislike being called ‘users’ – including because they feel they did not choose to use services.